-Detoxification is like ‘internal housekeeping’.
-We all know that attending to our housekeeping is important, and if neglected can leave us with a house full of, clutter, rubbish, soiled goods, dust, and mould.
+Detoxification is like ‘internal housekeeping.’
+We all know that attending to our housekeeping is important, and if neglected, can leave us with a house full of clutter, rubbish, soiled goods, dust, and mold.
 Not a comfortable place to live.
-The housekeeping of the body is just the same, only we are not aware that it is going on, so we take it completely for granted and can be blind when it is not going well as we go around collecting health complaints.
-Meanwhile, our system is being bombarded relentlessly from all the trappings of the modern world; a situation akin to the housekeeping equivalent of a gaggle of sugar-high toddlers being permanently installed in your residence – special care required!
+The housekeeping of the body is just the same; only we are not aware that it is going on, so we take it completely for granted and can be blind when it is not going well as we go around collecting health complaints.
+Meanwhile, our system is being bombarded relentlessly from all the trappings of the modern world, a situation akin to the housekeeping equivalent of a gaggle of sugar-high toddlers being permanently installed in your residence – special care required!

 When it comes to our ‘internal housekeeping’, we are all familiar with the routes of elimination: breath, pee, poo, skin, and sweat.
 It is easy enough to understand that we wee things out that we are done with, but, of course, there is a good deal more going on behind the scenes.
 Let’s get into it!

-When it comes to something that is water soluble, it is reasonably straight-forward for us to eliminate through any of the normal channels.
-As it turns out though, the majority of toxins come in to the body being fat-soluble, which requires the body to take a few extra steps; after all you have never seen fatty pee, right?
+When it comes to something that is water-soluble, it is reasonably straight-forward for us to eliminate through any of the normal channels.
+As it turns out, though, most toxins come into the body being fat-soluble, which requires the body to take a few extra steps; after all, you have never seen fatty pee, right?

-This is where the process of detoxification becomes relevant, we take something that is harmful and either render it safe – or at least relatively so – or solubilise it so we can easily eliminate it.
-Technically called ‘bio-transformation’, this process is liver intensive, and happens in three phases, aptly named: phase 1, phase 2, and…. wait for it…. phase 3.
+This is where the process of detoxification becomes relevant; we take something that is harmful and either renders it safe – or at least relatively so – or solubilise it so we can easily eliminate it.
+Technically called ‘biotransformation,’ this process is liver intensive and happens in three phases, aptly named: phase 1, phase 2, and…. wait for it…. phase 3.
 Phase 1 is the preparatory phase, where undesirable molecules are subtly modified by enzymes so that they can have something else bonded to them and be rendered ‘safe’ after phase 2.
 Think of phase 1 as applying glue to a molecule so that later we can transform it by sticking something to it.
-Phase 2 is where we stick something to the molecule (conjugation), thereby rendering it safe or water soluble, and hence easily eliminated.
+Phase 2 is where we stick something to the molecule (conjugation), thereby rendering it safe or water-soluble, and hence easily eliminated.
 Phase 3 concerns the transport of the molecule to the organ of elimination.

-So, we have this toxin surplus, which over a long period of time is problematic, and we want to deal with it, which brings us back to the idea of ‘detoxing’.
-We, very simply, can either: decrease the amount of toxins coming in, or increase our capacity to remove them.
-Either way, we have created a surplus capacity to deal with toxins, and thus instead of storing an excess away, we can now clear our current load, and start dealing with the backlog we dumped away prior.
+So, we have this toxin surplus, which over a long period of time is problematic, and we want to deal with it, which brings us back to the idea of ‘detoxing.’
+We, very simply, can either: decrease the number of toxins coming in, or increase our capacity to remove them.
+Either way, we have created a surplus capacity to deal with toxins, and thus instead of storing an excess away, we can now clear our current load and start dealing with the backlog we dumped away prior.